tektutor/kubernetes-may-2021/Day2/3NodeClusterSetup/README.md

 hostnamectl set-hostnamme worker2
 ```

-Append the IPAddresses of master, worker1 and worker2 as shown below in /etc/hosts files
+Append the IPAddresses of master, worker1 and worker2 as shown below in /etc/hosts files.
+This should be done in master, worker1 and worker2 nodes.
 ```
 192.168.254.129 master
 192.168.254.130 worker1